Prospects for compact hexaquarks under the limitation imposed by quark confinement: Hexaquarks with strong decays

 In the final section, we discuss the bag radii obtained above.
 As seen in Tables \ref{tab:prospect}-\ref{tab:ccbccc}, the bag radius varies minimally without light quarks.
 It can be as small as 3.74$\,\rm{GeV}^{-1}$ for $bbb\bar{b}\bar{b}\bar{b}$ and up to 5.19$\,\rm{GeV}^{-1}$ for $ccc\bar{c}\bar{c}\bar{c}$, holding within the critical bag radius $R_c$.
 Whereas, the bag radius is strongly sensitive to the number of light quarks in flavor configurations, representing a broad range of values.
 We plot the corresponding radii $R_0$ with their confinement energy $E_{\rm{CON}}(R_{0})$ in Fig.(\ref{fig:bRNc}), for fully heavy, fully light, and partially heavy systems, where the curves illustrate the non-linear relation between quark constituents and the energy scale characterized by $R_0$.

 This phenomenon aligns with two-body strong interactions, where flavor constituents exhibit a non-linear relation with energy scale denoted by momentum transfer $Q^2$, reduced mass $\mu_{ij}=m_i m_j/(m_i+m_j)$ or Bohr radius ($\sim 1/r_0$).
-For the simplest two-body strong interaction, heavy mesons $b\bar{b}$, $b\bar{c}$ and $c\bar{c}$ are classified by $N_c=0,1,2$, mimicking Fig.(\ref{fig:bRNc1}), where the inverse reduced mass $1/\mu_{ij}$ exhibits a convex function upon $N_c$, similar to the radius $R_0$.
-The convexity enhances for $b-n$ coupling in Fig.(\ref{fig:bRNc3}), reduces for $c-n$ coupling in Fig.(\ref{fig:bRNc4}), and vanishes for $s-n$ coupling in Fig.(\ref{fig:bRNc2}).
+For the simplest two-body strong interaction, heavy mesons $b\bar{b}$, $b\bar{c}$ and $c\bar{c}$ are classified by $N_c=0,1,2$, mimicking Fig.(\ref{fig:bRNc1}), where the inverse reduced mass $1/\mu_{ij}$ exhibits a concave function upon $N_c$, similar to the radius $R_0$.
+The concavity enhances for $b-n$ coupling in Fig.(\ref{fig:bRNc3}), reduces for $c-n$ coupling in Fig.(\ref{fig:bRNc4}), and vanishes for $s-n$ coupling in Fig.(\ref{fig:bRNc2}).
 This can be attributed to flavor symmetry breaking.
-Additionally, the convexity of confinement energy $E_{\rm{CON}}(R_{0})$ suggests a possible origin of mass inequality from flavor permutations \cite{Bertlmann:1979zs,Weingarten:1983uj,Witten:1983ut,Nussinov:1983hb,Lieb:1985aw,Martin:1986da,Karliner:2019vhw}.
+Additionally, the concavity of confinement energy $E_{\rm{CON}}(R_{0})$ suggests a possible origin of mass inequality from flavor permutations \cite{Bertlmann:1979zs,Weingarten:1983uj,Witten:1983ut,Nussinov:1983hb,Lieb:1985aw,Martin:1986da,Karliner:2019vhw}.

 As noted for the mean field ansatz, the bag model averages and absorbs long-range confinement (vortex) potential within each quark pair into the overall bag confinement energy, solving short-range perturbative (gluon) interactions independently.
 This procedure can be attributed to the challenges in many-body effects and separated energy scales (IR and UV) in QCD, providing general and qualitative conclusions.
 Given the similar phenomenon between two-body strong interactions and many-body mean field ansatz in Fig.(\ref{fig:bRNc}), we affirm the stability conclusions in this work.